nrwl/nx-ecosystem-ci/CONTRIBUTING.md

 ## How it works

-The Nx Ecosystem CI is a fork of the [Vite Ecosystem CI](https://github.com/vitejs/vite-ecosystem-ci) but it is adjusted for the Nx ecosystem.
-It works in the following way:
+The Nx Ecosystem CI is a fork of the [Vite Ecosystem CI](https://github.com/vitejs/vite-ecosystem-ci, adapted for the Nx ecosystem.
+It works as follows:

-1. It clones the provided repo which uses Nx
+1. It clones the provided repository
 2. It installs the project’s dependencies
-3. It runs a number of scripts specified by the project’s author (eg. `test`, `build`, `e2e`)
+3. It runs the specified scripts (eg. `test`, `build`, `e2e`)
 4. It migrates the repository to the next version of Nx (using `nx migrate next`)
 5. It runs the scripts again
 6. It reports the results of the runs to the [Nrwl Community slack](https://join.slack.com/t/nrwlcommunity/shared_invite/zt-1wbp4do0g-3czhwijFnRzsilGI7eJuag), in the `#nx-ecosystem-ci` channel